-To address the IFRS 9 requirement to calculate provisions on the basis of "expected" rather than "most likely" outcomes, ECL are calculated for multiple scenarios and the outputs then combined in a final, probability-weighted result.
+To address the IFRS 9 requirement to calculate provisions on the basis of "expected" rather than "most likely" outcomes, ECL are calculated for multiple scenarios and the outputs and then combined in a final, probability-weighted result.
 The challenger model accounts for this by allowing input variables to be entered and outputs calculated for up to three scenarios for each model instance.
 These scenarios are a base scenario, an adverse scenario and an optional internal scenario which can be defined by the bank and will be a focus of QA if used.

 In these scenarios, PD is conditioned using a Vasicek/Merton-style approach to matrix conditioning.
-Vasicek conditioning uses Z factors (which adjust base PD for macroeconomic conditions) and R factors (which correlate a specific asset group with the observed macroeconomic conditions).
-Template T7A requires the bank team to work with the bank to provide sets of Z&R values for each scenario.
-Section 7.5.3 describes the multi-scenario analysis and the derivation of Z&R values in more detail.
+Vasicek conditioning uses Z factors (which adjust base PD for macroeconomic conditions) and a TTC R factor (which correlates a specific asset group with the observed macroeconomic conditions).
+Template T7A requires the bank team to work with the bank to provide sets of Z and R values for each scenario based on historical default rate time series provided by the bank for each portfolio.
+Section 7.5.3 describes the multi-scenario analysis and the derivation of Z and R values in more detail.